cesbit/aiogcd/README.md

 ### GcdModel

-If a GcdModel is used, it is possible to set the *namespace* on the model.
+If a `GcdModel` is used, it is possible to set the *namespace* on the model.
 For example:

 ```python
 class Example(GcdModel):
     __namespace__ = 'my-namespace'
 ```

-Queries like `Example.get_entities(gcd)` will then automatically query the given namespace.
+With the above solution, queries like `Example.get_entities(gcd)` will automatically query the correct namespace.

-As an alternative, the `gcd` connector can be initialized using the `namespace_id=...` keyword argument.
+As an alternative, the `GcdConnector` can be initialized using the `namespace_id=...` keyword argument.
-When the `namespace_id` is set on the `gcd` object, all queries will use this namespace unless explicit set by a `GcdModel`.
+If the `namespace_id` argument is used, all queries will use the given namespace unless explicitly overwritten by a `GcdModel`.